 All seats were spacious, comfortable and offered great views out the expansive windows on the Polar Express train ride Michigan.

-You will need to purchase your tickets very early in the season as they sell out quickly.
+You will need to purchase your admission tickets very early in the season as they sell out quickly.
 You will receive your electronic tickets by email and you will just bring your phone with the email to the Visitors Center at the Steam Railroading Institute.

 • We recommend arriving 45-50 minutes early so you can park, walk to the Steam Railroading Institute Visitors Center, check in, explore their lovely shop for Michigan souvenirs and mementos of your trip, use the restroom inside the Steam Railroading Institute and board the train.
 There are also porta-johns outside too.